Khushab: Development projects

-In October 2022, Pakistani government approved over Rs10 billion for the execution of various uplift projects in the country's different districts, including water supply schemes, the construction of small dams, the rehabilitation of schools and other development projects.
+In October 2022, Pakistani government approved over Pkr 10 billion for the execution of various uplift projects in the country's different districts, including water supply schemes, the construction of small dams, the rehabilitation of schools and other development projects.
 The funds were allocated during the National Economic Council meeting, which was chaired by the Prime Minister.
 The government aims to complete these projects on a priority basis to ensure the socio-economic development of the country.

 Jalalpur Canal

 In the beginning of 2023, the Punjab Irrigation Department aimed to complete the repair and extension work of Jalalpur Canal, a water source for domestic and irrigation purposes in Jhelum, within six months.
 The canal's extension would provide more than 4,000 acres of land to farmers for irrigation purposes.
 To speed up the work, the government approved the allocation of Rs.
 200 million to the department.

 Bauxite reserves

 The government of Pakistan approved a plan to extract bauxite reserves and utilize them to bolster the country's industrial sector and foreign reserves.
 A memorandum of understanding had been signed between the government and a Chinese company for the mining and processing of bauxite reserves in the country's southern region.
 This move is expected to create job opportunities and promote industrial development, helping to stabilize Pakistan's economy.